 Just to confirm – buying a competitor’s brand keywords is perfectly fair as it is not banned by Google or Bing, and as long as you don’t include a trademark/brand in your ad text title or description, you are able to bid on any competitor’s brand.

 Bidding on your brand gives you a chance to provide an alternative message or even promote a special offer with more immediacy and effectiveness as opposed to changing the meta tags for your organic listing.
 Also, you can use your site link extensions to effectively send traffic to other areas of your site.
 Below is an example where this is being used very well:

 As you can see, Virgin Media is taking the opportunity to bid on its brand name to promote current offers and deals while also featuring a completely different message than its organic result.
 The two compliment each other well because of the opportunity to have two different tones and marketing intentions on Google’s search result page, which is extremely valuable.
 Notice as well that the ‘Top stories’ section is very prominent above the organic results – another reason for Virgin to ensure they are visible through brand bidding.

 Dominate Real Estate

-Low CPC’s & High Quality Score
+Low CPC’s & High-Quality Score

-In addition because of the relevancy of brand campaigns you will also get consistently high Quality Scores (8-10), which will further boost your overall score for your account.
-Essentially a brand campaign could plug gaps in other areas of your account, which are not performing as well.
-Need a boost of Quality Score in your account?
+Additionally, because of the relevancy of brand campaigns, you will also get consistently high ‘Quality Scores’ (8-10), which will further boost your overall score for your account.
+Essentially, a brand campaign could plug gaps in other areas of your account, which are not performing as well.
+Need a boost to the Quality Score in your account?
 A brand campaign will help.